Education / Credentials

 Certified Professional of Occupancy (CPO)

 The Certified Professional of Occupancy (CPO) course is a comprehensive program offered by the National Affordable Housing Management Association (NAHMA) for property management staff in affordable developments, including LIHTC properties with HUD subsidies.
-It is the only occupancy course that covers the HUD 4350.3 Rev -1, Change 2 handbook in its entirety, with specific handbook references cited in the margins of the course text.
-Each participant will receive a copy of the HUD 4350.3
+It is the only occupancy course that covers the HUD 4350.3 Rev -1 (change 4) Handbook in its entirety, with specific handbook references cited in the margins of the course text.

-Rev – 1, Change 2 Handbook at this course.
-The three-day program is composed of two and a half days of instruction and a half-day exam.
-Participants who successfully pass the exam will receive a CPO certificate and lapel pin.
+pass the exam will receive a CPO certificate and lapel pin.
 All CPOs will be listed in an annual, national certification directory.
 The CPO is a requirement for NAHMA’s National Affordable Housing Professional (NAHP®) certification program.
-Fees and reasonable expenses for the course are an approved project expense.
-It is recommended that course attendees have a basic knowledge of the HUD 4350.3 Rev – 1, Change 2 Handbook prior to registration.

-The Specialist in Housing Credit Management® (SHCM®) certification has been developed by the National Affordable Housing Management Association (NAHMA) especially for management professionals involved with properties developed and operated under the Low Income Housing Tax Credit (LIHTC) program.
+SHCM certification has been developed by the National Affordable Housing Management Association (NAHMA) especially for management professionals involved with properties developed and operated under the Low Income Housing Tax Credit (LIHTC) program.
 The SHCM is designed by management professionals for management professionals to ensure they have attained the knowledge, experience and competence required to excel in the housing credit property management industry.

 NEAHMA LIHTC Trainings

-Basic Tax Credit (This course is recommended by NEAHMA as an excellent pre-cursor to the SHCM 1 1/2 Day Prep Course).
+(This course is recommended by NEAHMA as an excellent pre-cursor to the SHCM 1 1/2 Day Prep Course).

 This training will provide participants with an overview of the Tax Credit Program.
 We will explore the governing rules, the role of the owner, investor(s) and state agency, key terms including, but not limited to, the building identification number (BIN), eligible basis, the minimum set aside, target fraction, applicable fraction, qualified basis, placed in service, as well as discuss issues relating to income limits, maximum gross rent, student status, and determining gross annual income.
 We will also discuss rules specific to the tax credit program, including the vacant unit rule and the next available unit rule, and what a monitoring agency expects from owners regarding documenting the eligibility of residents.